 - The incoming evidence is tested against existing evidence records (including "rules" generalized with wild cards) already linked to applications (either from the Application Recognition Library or from records produced in your enterprise). - If the incoming evidence matches any existing rule or record, it is recorded against the linked application, and its presence is recorded in the properties of the appropriate user or device as an "installation" record.
 For XenApp 7.6 (or later), a usage record is automatically created for each user and each device shown to have accessed the application. - If the incoming evidence is not matched, it is displayed in evidence listings (for example, navigate to License Compliance > Evidence group > Discovered Evidence, selecting the Installer evidence tab for App-V applications and the File evidence tab for VDI applications).
 You can select the evidence in the appropriate tab, and click Assign to choose an application record (or create a new one) to link to the evidence.
 (You only need do this the first time that new evidence is reported.
 Once linked to the application, your evidence serves as a 'rule' for matching future imports of the same evidence.) - Once the incoming evidence is linked to an application (either automatically or manually), license reconciliation attempts to calculate consumption through XenApp on any license linked to the application.
 For this to take effect, you must correctly configure at least one license attached to the application: - 1.
-Navigate to the Use rights & rules tab of the license properties.
+Navigate to the Use rights & rules tab of the license properties. - 2.
+Ensure that the License consumption rules heading is expanded (if not, click the heading). - 3.
+Select Access granted to users, or usage, consumes license entitlements to expose additional controls. - 4.
+Depending on the terms of your license, choose one of Consume one entitlement for each user or Consume one entitlement per device owned by each user.

-- 2. Ensure that the License consumption rules heading is expanded (if not, click the heading). - Select Access granted to users, or usage, consumes license entitlements to expose additional controls. - 4.
-Depending on the terms of your license, choose one of Consume one entitlement for each user or Consume one entitlement per device owned by each user. - 5.
-For XenApp 7.5, set Consume entitlements based on to Access (because only access records are available through XenApp 7.5).
+5. For XenApp 7.5, set Consume entitlements based on to Access (because only access records are available through XenApp 7.5).
 For other versions tracking App-V applications, check the terms of your license to see whether usage-based licensing is acceptable for this application, and make selections accordingly.

-The XenApp server adapter requires the following:
+The XenApp Server adapter requires the following:

-- The executable and supporting files for the XenApp server agent.
-These are available as described in Creating the Staging Database. - The XenApp Server (on which the XenApp server agent is installed) requires: - .NET version 4.5 or greater - PowerShell 2.0 or greater. - A staging database that can run in a convenient Microsoft SQL Server instance.
-For example, this may be a database running on the inventory beacon, or on the XenApp Server hosting the XenApp server agent, or on your central operations databases for FlexNet Manager Suite.
-For more about the requirements for this database, see Creating the Staging Database. - An inventory beacon (or multiple if required) that collects Active Directory data for the domain(s) where your XenApp Server(s) are located. - An inventory beacon (possibly the same as in the previous point) that can connect to your staging database and upload the inventory to the central FlexNet Manager Suite database. - If you are using XenApp 6.x with the recommended EdgeSight server, an inventory beacon (almost invariably the same one as in the previous point) that can connect to the EdgeSight database.
+- The executable and supporting files for the XenApp Server agent.
+These are available as described in Creating the Staging Database. - The XenApp Server (on which the XenApp Server agent is installed) requires: - .NET version 4.5 or greater - PowerShell 2.0 or greater. - A staging database that can run in a convenient Microsoft SQL Server instance.
+For example, this may be a database running on the inventory beacon, or on the XenApp Server hosting the XenApp Server agent, or on your central operations databases for FlexNet Manager Suite.
+For more about the requirements for this database, see Creating the Staging Database.